probablynotnmp/Code-In-Place-2025/README.md

 # 🎯 Prime Number Guessing Game
-*A fun, beginner-friendly Python project made during Code in Place!*
+*A fun, beginner-friendly and a very simple Python project made during Code in Place!*

 ---